nicolashernandezb/nicolashernandezb.github.io/_pages/publications.md

 - [Simultaneous predictive bands for functional time series using minimum entropy sets](https://arxiv.org/abs/2105.13627) - Under review in the International Journal of Forecasting.

+**Fine mapping of genome regions to detect causal associations**

+Joint fine-mapping that leverages information between quantitative traits could improve accuracy and resolution over single-trait fine-mapping.
+Using summary statistics, flashfm (flexible and shared information fine-mapping) fine-maps signals for multiple traits, allowing for missing trait measurements and use of related individuals.
+In a Bayesian framework, prior model probabilities are formulated to favour model combinations that share causal variants to capitalise on information between traits.
+Simulation studies demonstrate that both approaches produce broadly equivalent results when traits have no shared causal variants.
+Jointly with [Jenn Asimit](https://www.mrc-bsu.cam.ac.uk/people/in-alphabetical-order/a-to-g/jennifer-asimit/)

+- **N Hernandez**, J Soenksen, P Newcombe, M Sandhu, I Barroso, C Wallace, JL Asimit.
+(2021).
+[The flashfm approach for fine-mapping multiple quantitative traits](https://www.nature.com/articles/s41467-021-26364-y).
+Nature Communications 12, 6147.

+**Domain Selection for Functional Data**

+**Outlier detection for functional data using entropy and depth measures**

+This research involves the study of ordering mappings for functional data.
+Using tools from the field of Information Theory and machine learning we have invesigated and developed several measures to induce an order in the functional data at hand.
+A natural application of these measures is the identification of atypical observations in the functional data context.

+- Martos, G.; **Hernández, N.**; Muñoz, A.; Moguerza, J.M.
+[Entropy Measures for Stochastic Processes with Applications in Functional Anomaly Detection.](https://www.mdpi.com/1099-4300/20/1/33).
+Entropy 2018, 20, 33. https://doi.org/10.3390/e20010033

+- Muñoz, A.; **Hernández, N.**; Moguerza, J.M.; Martos, G. [Combining Entropy Measures for Anomaly Detection.](https://www.mdpi.com/1099-4300/20/9/698).
+Entropy 2018, 20, 698.

+- N Hernandez, A. Muñoz .
+(2016).
+[Kernel Depth Measures for Functional Data with Application to Outlier Detection](https://link.springer.com/chapter/10.1007/978-3-319-44781-0_28).
+Lecture Notes in Computer Science, vol 9887, pp 235-242.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}